 4. Get Started with Discussion for Confluence

 Discussion for Confluence’s latest release is currently available.
 To try the app, make sure to visit Atlassian marketplace and start your free trial now.
-Once you install the app, you can find all the detailed steps to get started within the dedicated “Get Started” page.
+Once you install the app, you can find all the detailed steps to get started within our dedicated Youtube Playlist.

 If you are already a customer, you can upgrade to the latest version directly from your Confluence instance.